 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Tennessee paid $157.4 million in state and local taxes in 2010 , according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Tennessee paid $109 million in state and local taxes in 2012 , including $91.4 million in sales taxes and $17.1 million in property taxes, according to data from the Institute on Taxation and Economic Policy.

 Immigrants are integral to Tennessee’s economy as students.